resslerruntime/overledger-sdk-javascript/README.md

 ## Usage

-The SDK provides following functions:
+The SDK provides the following functions which return a standard axios response which includes the BPI data in the `data` field:

 - Main functions
   - [configure](#configure)